The reflection representation in the homology of subword order: Abstract

 We prove that the action on the rank-selected chains of subword order is a nonnegative integer combination of tensor powers of $S_{(n-1,1)}$, and show that its Frobenius characteristic is $h$-positive and supported on the set $T_{1}(n)=\{h_\lambda: \lambda=(n-r, 1^r), r\ge 1\}.$

-Our most definitive result describes the Frobenius characteristic of the homology for an arbitrary set of ranks, plus or minus one copy of $S_{(n-1,1)},$ as an integer combination of the set $T_{2}(n)=\{h_\lambda: \lambda=(n-r, 1^r), r\ge 2\}.$ We conjecture that this combination is nonnegative, establishing this fact for particular cases.
+Our most definitive result describes the Frobenius characteristic of the homology for an arbitrary set of ranks, plus or minus one copy of the Schur function $s_{(n-1,1)},$ as an integer combination of the set $T_{2}(n)=\{h_\lambda: \lambda=(n-r, 1^r), r\ge 2\}.$ We conjecture that this combination is nonnegative, establishing this fact for particular cases.

 \emph{Keywords:} Subword order, reflection representation, $h$-positivity, Whitney homology, Kronecker product, internal product, Stirling numbers.